Pucapampella: Discovery and naming

 Pucapampella rodrigae was described in 1986 by paleontologists Philippe Janvier and Mario Suárez-Riglos, based on three isolated skull fragments discovered in Bolivia.
 These remains are preserved in concretions and were initially identified as being from the Middle Devonian (Givetian stage) Sica Sica Formation and Huamampampa Formation, although they were not discovered in situ and are now thought to have originated from the older Early Devonian (Emsian stage) Belén Formation.
 A number of additional isolated skull fragments and a relatively complete braincase have subsequently been identified from Bolivia, including material from the Icla Formation.
-Later fossils discovered in phosphate nodules from the Chagrapi Formation of the Department of Puno, Peru have also been assigned to Pucamampella.
+Later fossils discovered in phosphate nodules from the Chagrapi Formation of the Department of Puno, Peru have also been assigned to Pucapampella.
 An articulated skull and jaws from the Emsian-stage Gydo Formation of South Africa was described in 2001 and also tentatively assigned to the genus, although this specimen has since been reassigned to Gydoselache.

 The genus name honors the village of Pucapampa where the holotype specimen originated, and the species name, P. rodrigae, honors Gabriela Rodrigo who discovered the specimen.